gerph/riscos64-status/README.md

 [^cmungehelp]: CMunge does not support help code yet.
 [^cmungegeneric]: CMunge does not support generic veneers yet.
+[^debugger]: Debugger works, but does not have a 64bit build yet; error base may be wrong.
 [^buffermanager]: Buffer vectors InsV, RemV, CnPV have very poor interfaces, which should not be propagated into RISC OS 64.
 [^ownerbanner]: Only the text part of the banner is currently implemented.
 [^spriteutils]: Does not support the vector handling yet.